random-j-farmer/random-j-farmer.github.io/_posts/2016-04-04-worldwar-bee-first-kill.markdown

 ![Caldari Navy Brutality](/img/2016-04-04-caldari-navy-brutality.jpg "Caldari Navy Brutality")

-I don't mind a bit of scanning, but this looked it might become one of EVE's big wars, and I wanted to have some kills to point at.
-I joined Pandemic Horde again.
+I don't mind a bit of scanning, but this looked like it might become one of EVE's big wars, and I wanted to have some kills to remember it by.
+So I joined Pandemic Horde again.

-And yesterday evening I found myself in my biggest fleet so far (240 people?
-I think we were 240 at the start - although that might have been mumble, there were 2 horde fleets).
-We laid siege to the SMA station in O1Y-ED, preventing SMA to undock in anything but Interceptors.
+And yesterday evening I found myself in the biggest fleet I've ever been in (240 people?
+I think we were 240 at the start - although that might have been mumble).
+We laid siege to the SMA station in O1Y-ED, preventing SMA from undocking in anything but Interceptors.
 This gave our second fleet the opportunity to entosis everything in sight.

 I did not get on a lot of kills, my killwhoring drones were killed by a bomb run almost immediately after I launched them.
 This left me trying to lock targets